naegelejd/nolli/notes.md

 The parser is capable of recovering from syntax errors by synchronizing on semicolons to reach the end of the statement in which an error occurs.

+Logic for static vs. interactive parsing:

+Problem:

+    `linenoise` (light-weight `readline` alternative) reads lines from the terminal one-at-a-time.
+Since statements can span multiple lines, it's often the case that a line entered in the terminal is not a complete statement.
+The parser needs to recognize the early EOF (NUL terminator) and tell its caller to try again with another line added to the input buffer.

+interactive:

+    start loop
+    make buffer
+    read a line and "append" to buffer (buffer may be empty) attempt to parse a SINGLE statement from the buffer if EOF error detected:
+        the source buffer was incomplete
+        read another line and append it to a buffer (and a newline character separator) if other errors detected, the statement needs to be RE-parsed end loop

+file/buffer:

+    if input is file, read entire file into a buffer repeatedly parse a SINGLE statement
+    for each:
+        if any error detected, the buffer has syntax errors

 ### Abstract Syntax Tree
 The AST nodes are individually allocated on request.
 For large source files, this may be slower than using memory pools to carve out AST nodes.